-Philmont is a national High Adventure base, owned and operated by the Boy Scouts of America.
+Philmont is a National High Adventure base, owned and operated by the Boy Scouts of America.
 Philmont is large, comprising 140,711 acres or about 220 square miles of rugged mountain wilderness in the Sangre de Cristo (Blood of Christ) range of the Rockies in northeastern New Mexico.
-Thirty-six staffed camps and seventy plus trail camps are operated by the ranch (four camps are in the national forest).
+Thirtysix staffed camps and seventy plus trail camps are operated by the ranch (four camps are in the national forest).
 Philmont has high mountains which dominate rough terrain with an elevation ranging from 6,500 to 12,441 feet.
 Philmont has established special use permits with several neighbors:

 - US Forest Service Valle Vidal Unit of the Carson National Forest

-- Barker Wildlife Management Area, New Mexico Game and Fish Department
+- Barker Wildlife Management Area, New Mexico Game and Fish

-- · Colin Neblitt, State Wildlife Area
+Department

-- Rich Cabins/Greenwood Tract and Heck/Dean Tract of the Vermejo Ranch
+- Colin Neblitt, State Wildlife Area

 - Chase Ranch

 - CS Ranch

-- Express UU Bar Ranch
+- UU Bar Ranch

 Each neighbor has established specific use requirements.
 If your itinerary will pass through these lands, you will receive specific information during your orientation at Logistics.
 Each requires use of Leave No Trace techniques.
-These additional lands add about 110,000 acres for a total use area of 250,000 acres or 390 square miles.
+These additional properties add about 110,000 acres for a total use area of 250,000 acres or 390 square miles.